Code-Institute-Submissions/CI_MS3/README.md

  images hosted elsewhere.
 * More detailed userpages - The site is ‘communal’ in a way and it would be a beneficial feature if users could upload an image of themselves and perhaps an About section where they can write a bit about themselves and their particular interests related to cooking.
-* Following users - A feature to allow users to follow others and get notifications about recipes added.
 * A search functionality for keywords to help people find what they want once the collection size increased.

 ** **